ApexISStrategy/edu-02-python-cli-engine/instructions.md

-# 🛠️ Setup Instructions: The Python Development Sandbox
+## 🛠️ Setup Instructions: The Python Development Sandbox

 Welcome to the **Professional Growth Engine** development environment.
 In this lab, you are not just a student; you are a Systems Integrator.
+Following this **Standard Operating Procedure (SOP)** ensures your environment is stable and professional.

 You will not be "running" code provided to you—you will be building it from scratch in your own workspace.

 Follow these steps to initialize your environment.